President Waded Cruzado

 Previous experience

 Prior to MSU, President Cruzado served as executive vice president and provost at New Mexico State University, a post she had held since Sept.
 1, 2007, and served as NMSU's interim president from 2008 to 2009.
-She also served as Dean of the College of Arts and Sciences at NMSU (2003–2007) and as Dean of the College of Arts and Sciences at Puerto Rico’s land-grant university, the University of Puerto Rico at Mayaguez.
+She also served as dean of the College of Arts and Sciences at NMSU (2003–2007) and as dean of the College of Arts and Sciences at Puerto Rico’s land-grant university, the University of Puerto Rico at Mayaguez.

 A native of Puerto Rico, President Cruzado has a son, Dr. Gerald Mazo, and a daughter, Brenda Nicole Mazo.
 She is also the proud grandmother of Aurora and Celeste.